-Prosantorhinus douvillei (Osborn, 1900) (late early and early middle Miocene, Europe), Prosantorhinus laubei Heissig & Fejfar, 2007 (early Miocene, central Europe), and a comprehensive sample of terminals either classically or more recently assigned to Diaceratherium Dietrich, 1931.
-They consist of the type species D. tomerdingense Dietrich, 1931 from the earliest Miocene of Tomerdingen (Germany), D. lemanense (Pomel, 1853) from the latest Oligocene-early Miocene of Western Europe (also described under the Diceratherium (Brachydiceratherium) lemanense combination by Lavocat, 1951), D. aurelianense (Nouel, 1866) from the early Miocene of Western Europe, D. asphaltense (Depéret & Douxami, 1902) from the earliest Miocene of Western Europe, D. fatehjangense (Pilgrim, 1910), from the Miocene of Pakistan and early Miocene of Kazakhstan (previously described as "Brachypotherium aurelianense Nouel, var. nov.
-Gailiti" by Borissiak, 1927), D. aginense (Répelin, 1917) from the earliest Miocene of Western Europe, D. shanwangense (Wang, 1965) from the late early Miocene of eastern China (Shanwang; Lu et al., 2021), Japan, and eastern Siberia (Tagay; this work), and D. lamilloquense Michel, in Brunet et al., 1987 from the late Oligocene of France.
-Aceratherium gajense intermedium Lydekker, 1884 has disputed taxonomic affinities.
-Even if it has been subsequently assigned to the aceratheriine genera Subchilotherium (e.g., Heissig, 1972a) or Chilotherium (e.g., Khan et al., 2011), Antoine et al. (2003) considered that this taxon might document a teleoceratine instead, although of uncertain generic assignment, based on a parsimony analysis taking into account the holotype and original hypodigm.
-The recognition of associated dental and postcranial remains from the Potwar Plateau (late early to early late Miocene, Pakistan) allowed for defining the new combination Diaceratherium intermedium (Lydekker, 1884), as recently proposed by Antoine (in press).
-This debated taxonomic issue will be tested here.
-Three indisputable representatives of Teleoceratina, such as Diaceratherium cf. lamilloquense from the late Oligocene of Thailand (Marivaux et al., 2004), Brachypotherium gajense (Pilgrim, 1910), from the late Oligocene-earliest Miocene of Pakistan, and Prosantorhinus shahbazi (Pilgrim, 1910), from the early Miocene of Pakistan (combinations proposed by Antoine et al., 2010 and Antoine, in press) were not included in the analysis, due to their very elusive hypodigms, restricted to a few elements likely to blur the phylogenetic signal and to generate much uncertainty in the analysis.
-Moreover, Diaceratherium askazansorense Kordikova, 2001 from the early Miocene of Kazakhstan was not included either, as dental and postcranial elements assigned to this taxon closely resemble those of Pleuroceros blanfordi, a stem member of Rhinocerotinae (early Miocene of South Asia; Antoine et al., 2010; Prieto et al., 2018) and, to a lesser extent, of Pleuroceros pleuroceros (earliest Miocene of western Europe; Antoine et al., 2010; Antoine & Becker, 2013).
-Similarly, the early late Oligocene species Diaceratherium massiliae Ménouret & Guérin, 2009 was recently shown to be a junior synonym of the short-limbed and early-diverging rhinocerotid Ronzotherium romani Kretzoi, 1940, through a thorough reexamination of most available material and the recognition of new assocated dental and postcranial specimens in Switzerland (Tissier et al., 2021).
-Hence, it was not considered in the present phylogenetic analysis.
-Details about the way all terminals were scored (specimens, collections, direct observation and/or literature survey, with references used) are provided in the data matrix, as notes to every taxon (supplementary file S3).
-The parsimony analyses were performed through the heuristic search of PAUP 4 3.99.169.0 (Swofford, 2002), with tree-bissection-reconnection (reconnection limit = 8), 1000 replications with random addition sequence (10 trees held at each step), gaps treated as missing, and no differential weighting or topological constraint, a priori.
-Branch support was estimated through Bremer indices (Bremer, 1994).
+The ingroup sensu stricto (Teleoceratina) comprises 15 taxa, with Teleoceras fossiger 158 Cope, 1878 (late Miocene to earliest Pliocene, North America), Brachypotherium brachypus 159 (Lartet in Laurillard, 1848) (late early and middle Miocene, Eurasia), Brachypotherium 160 perimense (Falconer & Cautley, 1847) (Miocene, South Asia), Prosantorhinus germanicus 161 162 (Wang, 1929) (late early and middle Miocene, Europe), Prosantorhinus douvillei (Osborn, 1900) (late early and early middle Miocene, Europe), Prosantorhinus laubei Heissig & Fejfar, 163 2007 (early Miocene, central Europe), and a comprehensive sample of taxa either classically 164 165 or more recently assigned to Diaceratherium Dietrich, 1931.
+These consist of the type species D. tomerdingense Dietrich, 1931 from the earliest Miocene of Tomerdingen (Germany), D. 166 lemanense (Pomel, 1853) from the latest Oligocene-early Miocene of Western Europe (also 167 described under the Diceratherium (Brachydiceratherium) lemanense combination by 168 Lavocat, 1951), D. aurelianense (Nouel, 1866) from the early Miocene of Western Europe.
+169

+The taxonomic sample also includes D. asphaltense (Depéret & Douxami, 1902) from the 170 earliest Miocene of Western Europe, D. fatehjangense (Pilgrim, 1910), from the Miocene of 171 Pakistan and early Miocene of Kazakhstan (previously described as "Brachypotherium 172 aurelianense Nouel, var. nov.
+Gailiti" by Borissiak, 1927), and D. aginense (Répelin, 1917) 173 from the earliest Miocene of Western Europe.
+Lastly, we have considered D. shanwangense 174 (Wang, 1965) from the late early Miocene of eastern China (Shanwang; Lu et al., 2021), 175 176 Japan, and eastern Siberia (Tagay; this work), and D. lamilloquense Michel, in Brunet et al., 1987 from the late Oligocene of France.
+We also included Aceratherium gajense intermedium 177 Lydekker, 1884, which has disputed taxonomic affinities.
+It was previously assigned to the 178 179 aceratheriine genera Subchilotherium (e.g., Heissig, 1972a) or Chilotherium (e.g., Khan et al., 2011), although based on a parsimony analysis taking into account the holotype and original 180 hypodigm, Antoine et al. (2003) considered that it might be a teleoceratine instead, of 181 182 uncertain generic assignment.
+The recognition of associated dental and postcranial remains from the Potwar Plateau (late early to early late Miocene, Pakistan) allowed for defining the 183 new combination Diaceratherium intermedium (Lydekker, 1884) for this taxon, as recently 184 proposed by Antoine (in press).
+185 186 Three representatives of Teleoceratina, Diaceratherium cf. lamilloquense from the late 187 Oligocene of Thailand (Marivaux et al., 2004), Brachypotherium gajense (Pilgrim, 1910), from the late Oligocene-earliest Miocene of Pakistan, and Prosantorhinus shahbazi (Pilgrim, 188 1910), from the early Miocene of Pakistan (combinations proposed by Antoine et al., 2010 189 190 and Antoine, in press) were not included in the analysis, due to their poorly-known hypodigms, restricted to a few elements.
+191 Moreover, Diaceratherium askazansorense Kordikova, 2001 from the early Miocene of 192 Kazakhstan was not included, as dental and postcranial elements assigned to this taxon 193 closely resemble those of Pleuroceros blanfordi, a stem member of Rhinocerotinae (early 194

+195 Miocene of South Asia; Antoine et al., 2010; Prieto et al., 2018) and, to a lesser extent, of

+196 Pleuroceros pleuroceros (earliest Miocene of western Europe; Antoine et al., 2010; Antoine

+197 & Becker, 2013).
+Similarly, the early late Oligocene species Diaceratherium massiliae

+198 Ménouret & Guérin, 2009 was recently shown to be a junior synonym of the short-limbed and

+199 early-diverging rhinocerotid Ronzotherium romani Kretzoi, 1940, through a re-examination of

+200 most available material and the recognition of new associated dental and postcranial scoring taxa, with references used) are provided as taxon notes in the morphological data